Modern YEAR THREE

 –“Family” by James D Hudnall/Brent Anderson (Batman: Legends of the Dark Knight #31) June 1992

 Bruce notes how Alfred hasn’t had an official vacation in nearly three years, so he sends him off to the Caribbean isle of Corto Maltese for a week.
 Big mistake.
 Alfred is kidnapped and tortured by terrorists.
-Bats flies down, rescues Alfie, and kicks some major ass.
-End of story.
+Bats flies down, rescues Alfie, and kicks some major ass, including setting off a huge explosion.
 This is the first canonical comic book reference to the island of Corto Maltese, Frank Miller’s invention featured in both Batman: The Dark Knight Returns and Tim Burton’s 1989 Batman film.
+(Corto Maltese is, of course, named after the classic Hugo Pratt character.)

 –REFERENCE: In JSA #59—originally told in Detective Comics #77.
 Batman deals with The Crime Doctor (Dr. Matthew Thorne aka Bradford Thorne), an underground surgeon for injured mobsters.
 Matthew Thorne is the brother of ultra crime-boss Rupert Thorne, who Batman will meet in a few years.
 Note that the 1990s Batman The Animated Series cartoon first linked Dr. Thorne and Rupert Thorne as brothers.
 Prior to the TV show, this had never been stated in the comics.
 However, the idea of Rupert and Matthew being brothers has since immigrated into Modern Age canon.